Train Working Systems - Block & Non-block WorkingOn this page

 Q. What is Automatic Block Signalling?
 (What is the Automatic Block system?)

 In Automatic Block Signalling (ABS) the signals are automated and operate in conjunction with track circuiting or other means of detecting the presence of a train in a block section.
-[2/05] As of March 2003, IR had 3,606 kms of track under the ABS system.
+As of March 2020, IR had 3,309 kms of track under this system.

 When a train enters a block section, the stop signal protecting that block changes automatically to on or the Stop aspect.
 As the train moves ahead out of that block and into the next block, the signal aspect changes automatically to Caution.
 In multiple-aspect signalling, when the train is 2 blocks ahead the aspect then changes to Attention, and then to Proceed when the train has passed 3 blocks ahead.
 In 3-aspect signalling, the aspect changes to Proceed when the train is 2 block sections ahead.
 In automatic block territory 2-aspect signalling is not used.
 Each change of a signal to a less restrictive indication requires the train to have moved an adequate distance in advance of the signal.